sgong-pdftron/stranger-docs/android/guides/getting-started/run-sample.md

 ### MiscellaneousSamples app

+This sample is included in the download package.
-This app can be downloaded from `GITHUB-CLONE-LINK-GOES-HERE`.
+In addition, this sample can be downloaded from `GITHUB-CLONE-LINK-GOES-HERE`.

 This app shows the functionalities of the PDFNet SDK and includes the samples found in the [sample code](http://www.pdftron.com/pdfnet/samplecode.html) page.
 Inspect its source code to learn how to use some of the main classes and features of the SDK, or just run the sample and check the results.

-### PDFDrawDemo app

-This app can be downloaded from `GITHUB-CLONE-LINK-GOES-HERE`.

-This app is a simple example that shows how PDFDraw can be used to make a simple PDF viewer.
-Tap top (bottom) half of the viewer to turn pages backward (forward).